Grants

 State Grants (KY)

 Kentucky, as well as many other states, offer state grants to students attending schools in their state.
-In order to receive the KY state grant, you must complete the Free Application for Federal Student Aid (FAFSA).
+In order to apply for the KY state grant, you must complete the Free Application for Federal Student Aid (FAFSA).

 College Access Program Grant (CAP)